A day full of surprises… Learning the difference between Solid State Drive ( SSD) and Hard Drive ( HDD)

 SSD is Solid State Drive ( new and it is changing the HDD)

 SSD, unlike HDD, has no mechanical part or moving part, data are stored electronically, SSD is faster but more expensive.
+Available in 128 GB, 256 GB, 512 GB, sometimes you can find 1024 GB but very expensive.

 Think about SSD as the sophisticated version of the humble USB memory stick.
 SSD uses NAND-based flash memory; it maintains data integrity which means you, data stored on it can be kept secure for hundreds of years.